NIASC/PROM_PREM_Collector_App/README.md

 This is an application designed to collect PROM (patient reported outcome measures) and PREM (patient reported experience measures).

 ## Getting Started
-It is recommended to user `git` for downloading the source code, but it is possible to download the source as a zip or to use `wget` or `curl`.
+It is recommended to use `git` for downloading the source code, but it is possible to download the source as a zip.
 ### Prerequisits
 * [Java Development Kit](http://openjdk.java.net/) version 7 or later.
 For the JVM and compiler.
 [Core]
 * [Apache Ant](https://ant.apache.org/).
 For building the program.
 [Core]